City Water Contamination: Is Your Water As Clean As You Think?

 Contaminants make their way into our drinking water in a number of ways.
 For example, they can exist in the pipes that connect to your home’s plumbing, so contaminated water flows to your faucets.
 They can also infiltrate water outside of your home in the form of industrial or agricultural run-off.
 The run-off gets into the water supply at the source and isn’t entirely removed during the treatment process.
 Finally, contaminants are naturally present in the environment prior to water even being collected causing issues with water quality.

 Understanding city water contaminants and knowing where to find information about them is a great place to start.
 What is a water contaminant?
 Under the Environmental Protection Agency’s Safe Drinking Water Act, a water contaminant is “any physical, chemical, biological, or radiological substance or matter in water.”
+There are thousands of identified water contaminants; however, there are only approximately 90 contaminants that have established primary standards.

 Testing Your Water